Overview

 UPDATES

 On May 3, 2024, the parties attended a court hearing whereby Aurora advised the court that it wished to advance a motion to strike sections of the Investor’s amended claim dated March 8, 2024.
-The court has scheduled the submissions hearing for November 18, 2024.
+The hearing took place on November 18, 2024.
+We are currently waiting for the Court’s decision.